 A generic, owner-dependent business like The Stapleton Agency can at best be sold under an earn out agreement, which means that Alex will get a small amount upfront for the company, with the remainder being paid only if he successfully achieves pre-agreed targets for 3-5 years.
 He’ll bear the bulk of the risks, while the acquirer enjoys the bulk of the reward from success.
 To sell his company without getting stuck in an earn out arrangement, Alex must first transform it with Ted’s help.

-In our full 13-page summary, we’ll explain the 8-step model (with associated tips) for selling your business as we follow Alex on his journey.
+In our complete Built to Sell summary (get the full 13-page summary here), we’ll explain the 8-step model (with associated tips) for selling your business as we follow Alex on his journey.
 Let’s now take a quick overview of what’s involved.

 The 8-Step Model to Sell Your Business